-Political Contribution Refund Program By statute candidates who sign the public sub- political parties are allowed to give political cor to individual contributors.
-However, the politic program was not funded by the legislature for ntribution refund receipts al contribution refund Political Party Payments The state committees of political parties receiv check-offs to the party account of the State Ele Based on monthly certification from the Depart fiscal year 2016 the payments to political partie ections Campaign Fund. tment of Revenue during Party FY 2016 Democratic Farmer Labor \$40,288 Independence Party of Minnesota \$3,145 Grassroots Party \$730 Green Party \$1,234 Legalize Marijuana Now Party \$739 \$972 Libertarian Party Republican Party of Minnesota \$972 \$19,069 Total Payments to State Party Committees: \$ 66,177 Campaign Finance Enforcement Actions The Board conducts investigations of possible provisions of Chapter 10A or those sections of jurisdiction.
-An investigation is started in respo with the Board or may be initiated by staff base disclosed on documents filed with the Board. f 211B under the Board's onse to a complaint filed Investigations of many types of violations are t conciliation agreement.
-The conciliation agree under which the violation is to be remedied, pr measures to correct the offending behavior, ar penalty to the committee.
-Violations not resol agreement are resolved through the issuance Board may also issue an order stating that no warranted. ment will set the terms ovide for remedial nd provide for a civil lved by conciliation of a Board order.
-The During fiscal year 2016 the Board issued 22 ag violations of Chapter 10A or those sections of Board's jurisdiction.
+Political Contribution Refund Program By statute candidates who sign the public subsidy agreement and political parties are allowed to give political contribution refund receipts to individual contributors.
+However, the political contribution refund program was not funded by the legislature for fiscal year 2016 Political Party Payments The state committees of political parties receive 10% of the tax check-offs to the party account of the State Elections Campaign Fund.
+Based on monthly certification from the Department of Revenue during fiscal year 2016 the payments to political parties were as follows: Party FY 2016 Democratic Farmer Labor \$40,288 Independence Party of Minnesota \$3,145 Grassroots Party \$730 Green Party \$1,234 Legalize Marijuana Now Party \$739 \$972 Libertarian Party Republican Party of Minnesota \$972 \$19,069 Total Payments to State Party Committees: \$ 66,177 Campaign Finance Enforcement Actions The Board conducts investigations of possible violations of the provisions of Chapter 10A or those sections of 211B under the Board jurisdiction.
+An investigation is started in response to a complaint file with the Board or may be initiated by staff based on information disclosed on documents filed with the Board.
+Investigations of many types of violations are typically resolved by conciliation agreement.
+The conciliation agreement will set the terms under which the violation is to be remedied, provide for remedial measures to correct the offending behavior, and provide for a civil penalty to the committee.
+Violations not resolved by conciliation agreement are resolved through the issuance of a Board order.
+The Board may also issue an order stating that no violation occurred, if warranted.
+During fiscal year 2016 the Board issued 22 ag violations of Chapter 10A or those sections of Board's jurisdiction.
 In fiscal year 2016 the Boa findings to conclude investigations and receive was dismissed with a finding that probable cau matter.
 Chapter 211B under the ard also issued six ed one complaint, which To ensure compliance with disclosure deadline for late fees applied at the rate of \$25 dollars a Reports of Receipts and Expenditures, and \$5 election and pre-general-election Reports of R a day for year-end 0 a day for pre-primary-